andresporras3423/tic-tac-toe-ruby/README.md

 # tic-tac-toe-ruby

-Third Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi
+fifth Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi

 ![screenshot](./screenshot.png)

-# Bubble sort on Ruby
+# tic-tac-toe-ruby

-Third Microverse project for Ruby Curriculum
+fifth Microverse project for Ruby Curriculum

 # What it does

-- Created executable file to the project
-- Create folders bin and lib
+- tic tac toe the game for 2 player in the terminal mode

 ## Built With